p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/settings/settings.md

 # Aider Module Documentation

 ## Overview
-The Aider module provides a set of functionalities for managing project settings and configurations related to the Aider tool.
+The Aider module provides functionalities for managing project settings and configurations related to the Aider tool.
 It includes default settings, project-specific settings, and user interface components for configuring these settings within an IDE.

 ## Key Classes and Interfaces